nodejs/TSC/surveys/promise-rejections/survey.md

   - [ ] Promises
   - [ ] async/await
-  - [ ] Not writing Promise-based code
+  - [ ] Not writing Promise-based code or using Promise-based libraries

 ## How are you handling rejections today?